-Instructions: Complete this form when seeking project support from the ACCG.
-Before completing this form, please review the ACCG Project Development & Approval Process (Refer to Section II or download flowchart) and ACCG Project Endorsement Guidelines (Refer to Section V or download guidelines).
-Contact the ACCG Administrator with questions: Regine Miller, regine.chips@gmail.com.
+Instructions: Complete this form when seeking project development engagement or support from the ACCG.
+Before completing this form, please review the ACCG Project Development & Support Process (see flowchart) and ACCG Project Endorsement Guidelines (see guidelines).
+Contact the ACCG Administrator with questions.

 - 1. Submission Date:

 - 2. Project Name:

 - 3. Organization/Entity Requesting Support:

 - 4. Project Proponent Contact (name, phone, and email address):

 - 5. Committed Project Partners:

-- 6. Grant Program (if applicable):
+- 6. Grant Program (if applicable) or Prospective Funding Sources:

 - 7. Name and address to whom the Letter of Support from the ACCG should be addressed:

 - 8. Due Date for Letter of Support:

 - 9. Project Budget Total Amount:

 - 10. Project Dollar Amount Being Requested through Grant Program (if applicable):

 - 11. Has this project been presented to the ACCG before?
 If so, describe prior engagement with the ACCG about this project.

-12. Project Summary
+12. Project Details